Axway/api-builder-docs/content/en/docs/how_to/track_usage_for_your_subscription.md

 };
 ```

-{{% alert title="Important" color="primary" %}}It is important that you do not unintentionally enable usage tracking when in development or test, otherwise these activities may count against your organization's billable quota.{{% /alert %}}
+{{% alert title="Note" color="primary" %}}It is important that you do not unintentionally enable usage tracking when in development or test, otherwise these activities may count against your organization's billable quota.{{% /alert %}}

 To ensure that your local development or test environments do not accidentally report transaction usage, add the following line to your `/conf/.env`: